-The following measures are to be implemented by the building tenants to supplement the site and design measures previously described.
+The following measures are to be implemented by the building tenants and property manager to supplement the site and design measures previously described.
 These tenant-implemented programs and services will help ensure that the TDM goals are met by encouraging alternate modes of transportation to single occupant vehicle.